cotobadesign/cotoba-agent-oss-docs/source/About.rst

 This section explains how to describe a dialog scenario.
 Here is an example of a basic dialog scenario in which we describe the response of the dialog platform to the content of the user's speech.

-By combining the contents of the COTOBA AIML reference, you can create a variety of dialog scenarios for holding variables, using JSON, and calling RESTAPI.
+By combining the contents of the COTOBA AIML reference, you can create a variety of dialog scenarios for holding variables, using JSON, and calling REST API.

 Basic Dialog Scenario